BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 Note:
 The summary columns for Requests and Limits display the sum totals of defined requests and limits.
 In the preceding output, only 1 of the 20 pods running on the node defined a memory limit, and that limit was 512Mi.

-The oc describe node command displays requests and limits, and the oc adm top command shows actual usage.
+The oc describe node command displays requests and limits, and the oc adm top pods command shows actual usage.
 For example, if a pod requests 10m of CPU, then the scheduler will ensure that it places the pod on a node with available capacity.
 Although the pod requested 10m of CPU, it might use more or less than this value, unless it is also constrained by a CPU limit.
 Similarly, a pod that does not specify resource requests will still use some amount of resources.
 The oc adm top nodes command shows actual usage for one or more nodes in the cluster, and the oc adm top pods command shows actual usage for each pod in a project.

 ```
-[user@host ~]$ oc adm top nodes -l node-role.kubernetes.io/worker
+[user@host ~]$ oc adm top pods
-NAME                               CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%
+NAME                                 CPU(cores)   MEMORY(bytes)
-node1.us-west-1.compute.internal   519m         14%    3126Mi          20%
+hello-world-nginx-5d7dc57bdd-jngx5   98m          17Mi
-node2.us-west-1.compute.internal   167m         4%     1178Mi          7%
+stress-test-fb76cfbb-pf7ch           32m          25Mi
 ```

-oc adm top pods though.
-Maybe focus on that instead?
+## Limit Ranges

-## Applying Limit Ranges
+**to update**

-he project registry creates a limit-range for all projects that users can’t delete.
+The project registry creates a limit-range for all projects that users can’t delete.

 spec:
   limits: